-Talking about Fetisov in his book “2 to 72”, Dmitry Zimin, the original founder of Vimpelcom and one of the founding fathers of Russian business, mentions Fetisov’s role during the negotiations for Alpha Group’s takeover of Vimpelcom.
+Talking about Fetisov in his book “2 to 72”, Dmitry Zimin, the original founder of Vimpelcom and one of the founding fathers of Russian business, mentions Fetisov’s role during the negotiations for Alfa Group’s takeover of Vimpelcom.
 He says of Fetisov: “Having such a negotiator on the other side of the table is something I would not wish on my worst enemy.
-They say this was one of the most profitable deals in Alfa-Group’s history.
-However, I am also satisfied.
+They say this was one of the most profitable deals in Alfa Group’s history.
+However, I am satisfied too.
 The deal was a game-changer in my life and as it turned out it marked its final, yet thoroughly interesting, stage.
 For some reason, this negotiator prefers to remain in the shadows.
-At the time, I had already stopped cutting him slack.
+At the time, I had stopped cutting him any slack.
 We parted company if not on friendly terms then on neutral terms.”

-Vimpelcom’s expansion into Russia’s regions would not have been possible without Alpha Group
+Vimpelcom’s expansion into Russia’s regions would not have been possible without Alfa Group

 The negotiations took 9 months, the same time it takes to gestate a baby.
-Although the eventual agreement may have been one of the most profitable in Alpha Group’s history, Fetisov believes that the deal also benefitted both parties.
-Without Alpha Group’s investment, Vimpelcom would not have been able to acquire as much business in the Russian regions as it did.
-The initial investment provided by Alpha made Vimpelcom’s regional development possible and benefitted regional customers.
+Although the eventual agreement may have been one of the most profitable in Alfa Group’s history, Fetisov believes that the deal also benefitted both parties.
+Without Alfa Group’s investment, Vimpelcom would not have been able to develop as much business in the Russian regions as it did.
+The initial investment provided by Alfa made Vimpelcom’s regional development possible and benefitted regional customers.